 Selected grantees become part of the Fulbright Finland alumni network and can benefit from the support provided by Finnish and U.S. alumni.

 Researchers in Finland, including doctoral students, are eligible to apply.
 Applicants do not need to be Finnish citizens.
 Applications from doctoral students and young postdoctoral scholars are particularly encouraged.
 Grantees must start their visit in the United States during the same calendar year the grant has been awarded, and the first possible departure date is after the Fulbright Finland Pre-Departure Orientation in May.
 Grantees must return to Finland after the travel grant visit.

 Grantees with Finnish citizenship should be able to travel to the U.S. under the visa waiver program if the purpose and content of the visit are as described below.
 Citizens of countries that are not part of the visa waiver program need a Business (B1) visa.

 Recipients of the Fulbright Finland Travel Grant for Research Collaboration are eligible to apply for another Fulbright Finland Foundation grant after they have submitted a completed final report of their travel grant visit.

 If applicants have received another grant from the Fulbright Finland Foundation, they are eligible to apply for a Fulbright Finland Travel Grant for Research Collaboration one year after the completion of the previous Fulbright Finland Foundation grant.

 How to Apply?

-Please send the completed application form as well as the required supplements to Fulbright Finland, office(at)fulbright.fi, in one file by the application deadline.
+Please send the completed application form as well as the required supplements to the Fulbright Finland Foundation, office(at)fulbright.fi, in one file by the application deadline.

 Please note that all the documents attached to your application need to be converted to a basic PDF file (no advanced file formats such as PDF Portfolios).